JureFabjan/aba-analysis/README.md

 Please note that any (or most of the) requested and processed data will be cached for performance-reasons.

 ### Region-assignments
 The mapping-file *region-assignments.csv* assigns diverging structures of different species to a common conceptual structure, which helps making the data comparable.
 Multiple structures can be mapped to a single concept.
+If you do not provide this file in your working directory, a mapping-file shipped with the package is used.

 **Example for region-assignments.csv:**
 ```csv